Home

 What's New (Page 6)

-With prayer and a computer, this is where you can hear God and instantly join a world-wide community of oblates.
+With prayer and a computer, this is where you can hear God and instantly join a world-wide community of Benedictine oblates.

 You have a place like this in your heart.